 IFRS 9 provides several implementation options to match the accounting treatment of insurance contracts with the treatment of invested financial instruments.
-Application of these options gave rise to the measurement of financial investments at fair value through profit or loss for an amount of $\[\in \]$ 5,696.9 million.
+Application of these options gave rise to the measurement of financial investments at fair value through profit or loss for an amount of €5,696.9 million.
 The investments concerned are mainly debt instruments whose economic characteristics are offset by those of a derivative instrument acquired to reduce the volatility of the instrument's fair value or returns (e.g. inflation-linked bonds).

-In order to reduce the effect of the inherent volatility of equity instruments (such as shares), the CNP Assurances SA group measures most of these instruments at fair value through other comprehensive income.
+In order to reduce the effect of the inherent volatility of equity instruments (such as shares), the CNP Assurances Group measures most of these instruments at fair value through other comprehensive income.
 Investments measured at fair value through other comprehensive income amounted to approximately €21,543.7 million at the transition date.
 Future changes in the fair value of these investments will be recognised in other comprehensive income and will no longer affect net profit for the year.
 However, it follows that gains and losses on disposal of these investments cannot be recognised in profit or loss and will be definitively considered as prior year profits or losses in consolidated reserves.

 Concerning impairment of financial instruments, IFRS 9 has introduced a new model based on expected credit losses.

 This new method is based on estimates of expected credit losses from financial instruments measured at fair value through other comprehensive income.
 Expected credit losses at the transition date are estimated at around €500 million.
-This compares to loss allowances previously recognised under IAS 39, which amounted to approximately €2.5 billion for all financial instruments at 31 December 2021.